tdihp/myakshack/udrsync/README.md

 * azure account, subscription with sufficient permission.
 * knowledge and courage to understand files in this directory

-### Instruction
+### Instructions

 1. Alter `provision.sh` to update SP/tenant detail.
 2. `bash provision.sh`, observe AKS and sample UDR being created.
 3. `kubectl apply -f aksudrsync-cfg-generated.yaml`, note this file is generated by executing `provision.sh`.
-4. `kubectl aply -f aksudrsync-cronjob.yaml`.
+4. `kubectl apply -f aksudrsync-cronjob.yaml`.
-5. scale / fiddle the cluster and observe target UDR.
+5. Scale / fiddle the cluster and observe target UDR.
 It should be updated every minute.